retrogenomics/MunozLopez2020/README.md

 - trim the reads and map them on the reference genome provided
 - cluster sequencing reads and identify potential break points

-1. example for a 3'-atlas-seq run
+Example for a 3'-atlas-seq run:
 The barcode file `.bc` is a tabular text file with 3 columns (index name, index sequence, sample name).
 An example is provided in the annotation folder.
 ```
 cd project/results